Fitness (PEF)

 PEF 344 Eat, Move, and Be Well

 Through a combination of lecture and activity, students learn and apply a lifestyle approach (nutrition, exercise, and stress management) to creating healthy habits.
-Course format: currently offered asynchronous online; for credit only.
-Involves weekly content, assignments and discussion (to evoke positive lifestyle change and increase knowledge of nutrition and exercise) and two independent weekly movement sessions to increase cardiovascular fitness and muscular endurance.
+Course format: currently offered hybrid delivery.
+Includes asynchronous online weekly content, assignments and discussion (to evoke positive lifestyle change and increase knowledge of nutrition and exercise) and two weekly in-person movement sessions at the Student Recreation Center to increase cardiovascular fitness and muscular endurance.
 Option to take the course graded or pass/no pass.

 PEF 347 Nutrition Daily